astropy/astropy-APEs/README.rst

 APEs are documents to address non-trivial enhancements that require discussion and thought beyond a single Pull Request.
-This is intended to mirror the long-standing Python Enhancement  Proposal process, but generally not quite as formally.
-Normally a proposal goes through various phases of consideration.
+This is intended to mirror the long-standing PEP (Python Enhancement Proposal) process, but generally not quite as formally.
+Please consult `APE Purpose and Process`_ for full details.
-Discussion is expected to take place using existing mechanisms (primarily on astropy-dev, if possible), and eventually a decision is made regarding whether the proposal status should change, as laid out in APE 1.

 APEs
 ^^^^